GetStream/avatarview-android/README.md

 }
 ```

->  **Note:** The `io.getstream.avatarview-coil` dependency includes [Coil](https://github.com/coil-kt/coil) to load images internally.
+> **Note**: The `io.getstream.avatarview-coil` dependency includes [Coil](https://github.com/coil-kt/coil) to load images internally.
 So if you're using Coil in your project, please make sure your project is using the same Coil version or exclude Coil dependencies to adapt yours.

 We highly recommend using **AvatarView-Coil** to load images.
 However, if you'd more prefer to use [Glide](https://github.com/bumptech/glide), you can use [AvatarView-Glide](/avatarview-glide/README.md) instead.